DavidChakroun/Comparative_UDA_techniques/README.md

 ## Models
 ### Pre-trained Models
-In our experiments, we used two pre-trained models on ImageNet, i.e., VGG16 and ResNet101.
-Please download these two models from:
+In our experiments, we used pre-trained models on ImageNet.
 * **ResNet50:** Download the model (the one for BGR) from [link](https://github.com/ruotianluo/pytorch-resnet)

 ### Be careful